TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml605/README.txt

 To generate the MIG and PCI Express and to install the Xilinx unisim simulation library, do as follows:

+  make install-secureip_ver
   make mig39
-  make pcie (do if PCI Express is enabled) make install-secureip (do if PCI Express is enabled) make compile_xilinx_verilog_lib make vsim make map_xilinx_verilog_lib
+  make pcie (do if PCI Express is enabled) make sim

 To simulate and run systest.c on the Leon design using the memory controller from Xilinx use the make targets:

   make soft
-  make vsim-launch
+  make sim-launch

 This will ONLY work with ISE-14 installed, and the XILINX variable properly set in the shell.
 To build the design, do